GUEST EDITORIAL: Cuban travel limits hit wrong target

 It makes little sense that U.S. citizens can travel almost anywhere but Cuba, which is only about 90 miles away from Key West.
 The Trump administration’s approach seems more like an attempt to win votes from the Cuban exile community in Florida than a well-planned way to cause change in Cuba.

-Fidel Castro outlasted nine U.S. presidents before he ceded power to his brother Raúl in 2008 and then died in 2016, while Raúl remains chief of the Cuban Communist Party.
-The U.S. economic embargo only gave them an excuse for poor conditions on the island, a state of affairs that is continuing to the detriment of the Cuban people.
+Fidel Castro outlasted nine U.S. presidents and his brother remains chief of the Cuban Communist Party.
+The U.S. economic embargo only gave them an excuse for poor conditions on the island, and continues to do so.